 5. Maintain inner balance: You cannot perform the mental acrobatics of multi-tasking if you don’t have a basic foundation for wellness and you’re unable to manage your energy levels while going through your tasks.
 Following a balanced regime of eating healthy, and getting enough exercise and sleep will ensure that your mind is performing at peak level and has strong cognitive endurance and agility.
 Also, avoid energy-draining activities that deplete your reserves and your ability to focus.

-The most important thing to keep in mind as you tackle your to-do lists is to know, deep in your bones, that no matter what does and doesn’t get done at the end of a day, you are enough.
+The most important thing to keep in mind as you tackle your to-do lists is to know that no matter what does and doesn’t get done at the end of a day, you are enough.
 Your value as a person has nothing to do with how many items you manage to cross off on your list but the fact that you tried and that you gave it everything you’ve got.

 All my best on your journey,